ppfeiff/BISEGenPPM/README.md

 - _data/experiment_logs_: Contains the _.csv_ logs used in the experiment (section 7)

 Code to run the benchmark (table 7) will be added later.
 This code is currently part of another package and has to be extracted from this package first.
+Otherwise, our identity would be disclosed.